Winter is fast approaching. Every Wisconsinite knows what that means: We are in store for months of cold temperatures and snowy conditions.

 Our legal team wants to help eliminate winter weather injuries.
 We have put together a brief winter safety guide to help keep you and your family safe this season.

 If you are going to be outdoors during cold weather, you need to have the proper clothing.
 Do not try to be “tough.”
 Very cold weather is a serious risk to any person.
 Frostbite and hypothermia can set in far more quickly than most people realize.
+This is especially true for those of us who ride motorcycles in the winter.
+Our best tip for riding a motorcycle in the winter is to bundle up and stay alert.

 For example, when it is 10 degrees outside (a common temperature in Wisconsin) and there is even a slight breeze, frostbite can occur on exposed skin in as little as 25 minutes.
 Colder temperatures and higher wind speeds only increase the frostbite risk.